 3 We also conducted paired samples t-tests to examine whether differences in levels of FWC and WFC existed between the full-time government focal employees and their SOs.
-For FWC, there were no statistically significant differences (mean difference = .08, t[140] = 1.16, n.s.) between focal employees (mean = 2.05, SD = .65) and SOs (mean = 1.97, SD = .63).
-For WFC, there were no statistically significant differences (mean difference = .14, t[140] = 1.45, n.s.) between focal employees (mean = 3.12, SD = .85) and SOs (mean = 2.99, SD = .87).
+For FWC, there were no statistically significant differences (mean difference = .08, t[140] = 1.16, ns) between focal employees (mean = 2.05, SD = .65) and SOs (mean = 1.97, SD = .63).
+For WFC, there were no statistically significant differences (mean difference = .14, t[140] = 1.45, ns) between focal employees (mean = 3.12, SD = .85) and SOs (mean = 2.99, SD = .87).

+satisfaction (i.e., balance satisfaction and job satisfaction), we chose to collect employee and SO reports of job satisfaction.
+Judge and colleagues noted that SOs are ideal sources for reporting on employee job satisfaction because they know the focal employee better than anyone else.
 A sample employee-rated item is, "Most days I am enthusiastic about my work."
-A sample SO-rated item is, "Most days my spouse/significant other is enthusiastic about his or her work."
-The coefficient α for this scale was .88 for employees and .91 for SOs.
+A sample SO-rated item is, "Most days my spouse/significant other is enthusiastic about his/her work."
+Coefficient α for this scale was .88 for employees and .91 for SOs.
 Importantly, employee and SO ratings of job satisfaction were strongly correlated at .66 (p < .01), and the conclusions drawn for the study hypotheses were the same using either source.
-As such, in order to alleviate concerns over common method variance we present the results for SO reports.
+As such, in order to alleviate concerns over common method variance, we present the results for SO reports.

-Relationship satisfaction.
-SOs rated their own marital or relationship satisfaction using the fiveitem scale developed by Norton (1983).
+Relationship Satisfaction.
+SOs rated their own marital or relationship satisfaction using the five-item scale developed by Norton (1983).
 An example item is "Our marriage or relationship has been very strong."
-The coefficient α for this scale was .94.
+Coefficient α for this scale was .94.

 Controls.
 Following past work-family research (e.g., Aryee, Srinivas, & Tan, 2005), number of children was included as a control variable.
 Additionally, gender was included as a control variable because it has been meta-analytically associated with FWC and WFC (Byron, 2005) and has also been associated with balance satisfaction (Valcour, 2007).
 Finally, we included marital status as a control variable because our sample included some unmarried couples living together.
-Following recent recommendations regarding control variables (Becker, 2005), we ran our analyses with and without these control variables and the conclusions drawn for the study hypotheses were consistent across both sets of analyses.
+Following recent recommendations regarding control variables (Becker, 2005), we ran our analyses with and without these control variables and the conclusions drawn for the study hypotheses were consistent across both of these sets of analyses.